Analyzing Greenlane (NASDAQ:GNLN) & Adara Acquisition (NASDAQ:ADRA)

-Greenlane (NASDAQ:GNLN – Get Rating) and Adara Acquisition (NASDAQ:ADRA – Get Rating) are both small-cap consumer staples companies, but which is the better stock?
-We will compare the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, dividends, analyst recommendations and valuation.
+Adara Acquisition (NASDAQ:ADRA – Get Rating) and Greenlane (NASDAQ:GNLN – Get Rating) are both small-cap consumer staples companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, profitability, analyst recommendations, earnings, valuation and risk.

 65.9% of Adara Acquisition shares are owned by institutional investors.
-17.3% of Greenlane shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+17.3% of Greenlane shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

+This table compares Adara Acquisition and Greenlane’s net margins, return on equity and return on assets.

-This table compares Greenlane and Adara Acquisition’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Adara Acquisition and Greenlane’s revenue, earnings per share and valuation.

 |Gross Revenue